AnnieCannons/backend-SQL-cheatsheet/README.md

 ## 2. Making a new branch in your Github repo

-1. Create a branch to create your new feature “yesterday-image”
+1. Create a branch to create your new feature “new-feature”

     ```bash
     git checkout -b new-feature